Pool coping are the pavers installed around the edge of your pool.

 Hopefully, these selection criteria will help you in discussions with your stone merchant.
 When discussing your project with the supplier, it is important that you provide as much information as possible about your project.
 It is in your interest that the supplier fully understands what you need so they can provide you with a product that is fit for purpose.
 Remember the five S’s and enjoy your pool with peace of mind.

 Pool coping tiles are designed to protect the interior shell of your pool and provide a seamless finish that modernises your pool area.
-They are also essential to keep your pool protected from external elements that could affect its aesthetic and structural integrity.

 Pool coping tiles and pavers are quite versatile in their application, as you can use them as stone capping tiles and step treads, as a stylish addition to wall edges or flights of steps.